sheirys/wsreply/README.md

 ## Server

 Server entrypoint can be found on `cmd/server/main.go`.
-Points of interest about server;
+Points of interest about server:
 * `ws://localhost/pub` endpoint for publishers.
 * `ws://localhost/sub` endpoint for subscribers.
-* Endpoins expect or produces messages in form:
+* Endpoints expect or produces messages in form:
 ```
 {
     "op": <int>,         // op code